RavicharanN/aws-localstack-mlops/README.md

 However when the inference requests are sporadic running an EC2 instance might too expensive to always keep running it.

-## Running an inference - Lambda
+## Running an inference - Lambda (torch deployment)

-Whenever there's an update to the kinesis stream, we will trigger a lambda that will take the new request and offloads it onto our `inference server`.
-Make sure the `trigger_lambda.py` file is present in your working directory and run:
+Having an EC2 instance running all the time when the when there are no continous stream of requests may not always be a very cost friendly idea.
+So we will setup a lambda that gets triggered everytime theres a new event on the kinesis stream.
+For this, Make sure the `inference_lambda.py` file is present in your working directory and run:

 ```
 mkdir lambda_trigger_package
-cp trigger_lambda.py lambda_trigger_package/
+cp inference_lambda.py lambda_trigger_package/
-pip install requests -t lambda_trigger_package/
+pip install -r requirements.txt -t lambda_trigger_package/
 cd lambda_trigger_package
 zip -r ../trigger_lambda.zip .
 cd ..